Everything you need to know on how to do the stretch and fold method for sourdough to improve the quality of your sourdough loaves.

 What It Does For Sourdough

-The stretch and fold method helps strengthen the gluten and gently incorporate air into the sourdough dough.
-With a strengthened dough this will result in a lofty rise to the bread and a dough that is much easier to handle.
+The stretch and fold method helps strengthen the gluten network and gently incorporate air into the sourdough dough.
+It works best in high hydration doughs however, it can be used in lower percent hydration recipes.
+With a strengthened gluten structure this will result in a lofty rise to the bread and a dough that is much easier to handle.
 Furthermore, the air incorporated will result in a more open crumb and an overall better sourdough loaf.
 What is essentially happening is that gluten strands are forming after contact with water.

 Those strands get stretched and folded over in intervals that help in gluten development.
 With each stretch, the dough becomes stronger and with each fold the flour, acids, and gases disperse which allows more energy for fermentation to occur.